Balaji5353/SQL_Ecommercr_Project/README.md

 ## 📊 SQL Query Categories

   1. List all customers along with their city and state.

 ![Image](https://github.com/user-attachments/assets/605f719c-8ab2-424e-8625-7f873293e41f)

+  2. Show all products with their category name.

 ## 📝 Notes & Recommendations